 \section{Introduction}

-The forward problem of electro/magnetoencephalograms (E/MEGs) is defined as the transduction of cortical neuronal current activities into the potentials of scalp electrodes.
-In contrast, reconstructing the information about cortical activities from the scalp electrode potentials is defined as the E/MEG inverse problem, also known as the electromagnetic source imaging (ESI) problem.
-The solution to the ESI problem provides a detailed spatial–temporal analysis of brain activity for different functions and has broad applications in the diagnosis of brain disease\cite{BinHe2011,Michel2004,Baillet2001}.
-However, with the limited number of measurement electrodes compared to the unidentified sources, the ESI problem is a highly ill-posed inverse problem: there are infinite possible solutions for a given measured E/MEG signal, which poses a persisting challenge for ESI.
+The forward problem of electroencephalography/magnetoencephalography (E/MEG) involves determining the external surface potentials or magnetic fields from a given configuration of neuronal current activities.
+In contrast, reconstructing sources of brain activities from the external measurements of electromagnetic signals is defined as the E/MEG inverse problem, also known as the electromagnetic source imaging (ESI) problem.
+The solution to the ESI problem provides comprehensive spatial–temporal patterns of brain activities associated with a multitude of functions, leading to broad applications in the diagnosis and prediction of brain diseases\cite{BinHe2011,Michel2004,Baillet2001}.
+However, due to the limited number of channels for the external measurements compared to the number of unidentified sources, the ESI problem is highly ill-posed, i.e., there are infinite possible solutions for a given measured E/MEG signal, which poses a long-standing challenge for ESI.